Contact Us

 What Does a Transloader Do?

-This person makes sure the entire facility is operating at high capacity with an eye toward preventing both workplace injury and damage to the freight.
+• Transload Facility Manager: This person makes sure the entire facility is operating at high capacity with an eye toward preventing both workplace injury and damage to the freight.
 Any issues at the facility end up on this person’s desk.
-Some tasks that the transload facility manager is responsible for include:
+Facility managers have to wear many hats, manage several employees, and be ultra-organized to be successful in their role.

-But it’s not all about being brawny in this job.
-Every transload operator has to have the intelligence to understand the rules regarding transloading.
-This includes moving all types of different freight and the standard operating procedures of the transloading facilities being worked at.
+• Transload Operator: This job includes moving all types of freight and the standard operating procedures of the transloading facilities being worked at.
 Many transload operators are asked to travel to different terminals for work, so that should also be a consideration for anyone interested.

-While the included word warehouse might be a bit confusing, this would be someone who’d possibly operate a forklift while also helping to verify shipment quantities and overall accuracy.
-This can be a general job with many responsibilities (including keeping the transload facility clean) but organized, hard-working, fast-paced people who can also work safely are prized for this position.
+• Lumper/Warehouse Worker: This is someone who’d operate a forklift while also helping to verify shipment quantities and overall accuracy.
+This can be a general job with many responsibilities (including keeping the transload facility clean) but organized.
+Hard-working, fast-paced people who can also work safely are prized for this position.

 A transload arm puts a container onto a truck chassis